no-vIce001/Python-week-7-assignment/README.md

 ### Additional Instructions

 1. **Dataset Suggestions:**
-    * You can use publicly available datasets from sites like Kaggle or UCI Machine Learning Repository.
+    * You can use publicly available datasets from sites like Kaggle or UCI Machine Learning Repository(https://archive.ics.uci.edu/).
     * The Iris dataset (a classic dataset for classification problems) can be accessed via `sklearn.datasets.load_iris()`, which can be used for the analysis.

 Plot Customization: